Paolo Sollier

-Paolo Sollier (born 13 January 1948) is an Italian former football player and manager.
+Paolo Sollier (born 13 January 1948) is an Italian former football player and coach.

-Career
+Playing career

 Born in Chiomonte, Sollier played as a midfielder.
 He began his career with Cossatese, combining his football career with a job working in a Fiat factory.
-He later played professionally for Pro Vercelli, Perugia, Rimini and Biellese.
+He later played professionally for Pro Vercelli.
+He then moved to Perugia and help them win promotion to Serie A in the 1974-75 season.

+He played later with Rimini and Biellese.

+Sollier accumulated a total of 21 appearances in Serie A and 124 appearances with 11 goals in Serie B.

+Coaching career

-He later managed Aosta, Pro Vercelli and Biellese.
+He managed Aosta, Pro Vercelli and Biellese.

 Personal life

 Sollier, a communist, was active in left-wing political activism throughout his football career, and was known for using a clenched fist salute on the pitch.